Calculator

 How loan payment calculation works

-The calculator converts the annual interest rate into a monthly rate and converts the loan term from years into monthly payments.
+This loan payment calculator converts the annual interest rate into a monthly rate and converts the loan term into the number of monthly payments.

 If the rate is zero, payment is simply principal divided by the number of payments.
-Otherwise, it uses the standard fixed-rate amortization formula.
+Otherwise, it uses the standard fixed-rate amortization formula to estimate a level monthly principal-and-interest payment.

-The result is principal and interest only.
-It does not include taxes, insurance, origination fees, PMI, HOA dues, late fees, or variable-rate adjustments.
+The result includes monthly payment, total paid, and total interest.
+It does not include taxes, insurance, origination fees, PMI, HOA dues, late fees, or variable-rate adjustments unless those costs are already included in the loan amount.

 Useful next steps